 My personal experience and advice as a skin beauty junkie: For years now one of my “secrets” for smooth and even tan in summer is using Vit C topically.
 I usually do a course of Vit C concentrate for several weeks, then take a break and would do another one end of summer.
-What you may not know about Vit C is that it helps protect your skin from oxidative stress caused by free radicals, it also helps the development of the healthy collagen and keeps the moisture of the skin at a good level.
+What you may not know about Vit C is that it helps protect your skin from oxidative stress caused by free radicals, it also helps the development of healthy collagen and keeps the moisture of the skin at a good level.
 With a targeted vitamin C cure and a coordinated care routine, skin irritations, sun damage and red spots can be reduced.

-Personally I find my skin become really smooth and with a fresh tan, without any dull moments (and without breakouts, since I have a mixed to oily skin).
+Personally, I find my skin becomes really smooth and with a fresh tan, without any dull moments (and without breakouts, since I have mixed to oily skin).
 I really love my Vit C, but there is a special rule about using vit C concentrate.
 The problem with these acid types of Vitamin C is that they are highly unstable.
 Every time you open the bottle, oxygen gets into the product and begins to break it down.
-If your Vitamin C serum starts to turn brown half way through the bottle, that’s a sign that it is oxidizing and is losing its effectiveness.
+If your Vitamin C serum starts to turn brown halfway through the bottle, that’s a sign that it is oxidizing and is losing its effectiveness.
 (Think of an apple that turns brown 20 minutes after taking a bite.)
 This is why the tiny bottles I use last only a week in the fridge and the Vit C is in a powdered form.
 It is kept in a small container, which is placed in a top container and you have to press to release in the liquid and dissolve.
-After using this little bottle, take the next one and dissolve the same way.
+After using this little bottle, take the next one and dissolve it the same way.
 Find out more about Vit C in summer here.

 As you see we live in a time when there are so many products out there promising to solve any kind of problem with our skin, but skin science is not as easy as we might think.
 So better consult the experts.

-Today I am asking one of the most popular Swiss Beauty bloggers “I am a Beauty Junkie” about her top tips for keeping a healthy and glowing skin in summer.
+Today I am asking one of the most popular Swiss Beauty bloggers “I am a Beauty Junkie” about her top tips for keeping healthy and glowing skin in summer.
 Lilia Bassi is also the founder and CEO of Age-Stop, a Premium Swiss Skin Care brand with one main mission: The Science of Staying Young!